Bhavana1622/Ionic-Shopping-App-2/README.md

-This is a Shopping Application with Ionic3,Firebase and Angular4
+This is a Shopping Application with Ionic3,Firebase and Angular4.

+This application performs basic CRUD operations and changes are updated instantly using Firebase

 Shopping App
 ![screencapture-localhost-8100-ionic-lab-1502185364411](https://user-images.githubusercontent.com/25843455/29067664-26d2c102-7c51-11e7-95a8-ef308de4e379.png)